cirocosta/llb/README.txt

-llb - the low-level load balancer
+LLB - the low-level load balancer

-llb aims at being the load-balancing tear that takes incomming connections from customers and forwards them to a set of machines that registered their interest in receiving these incoming packets.
+LLB aims at being the load-balancing tier that takes incomming connections from customers and forwards them to a set of machines that registered their interest in receiving these incoming packets.

+It's made up of two components - one that sits at the control plane, and another, at the data plane:

+1. A classifier stays in the hot path (traffic control), performing the necessary packet mangling; and
+2. A Golang Daemon that controls the map of backends that the classifier should send traffic to.

-It continuosly gather information about the list of backends from a given provider and makes sure that traffic is sent to them only when they're healthy.
+The daemon continuosly gather information about the list of backends from a given provider and makes sure that traffic is sent to them only when they're healthy.

         while 1: